 Learn more about the size and geography of Paris, the monetary system in France, how the metric system works, shopping hours, official holidays when things are closed, and lots more.

-Paris is made up of twenty arrondissements — administrative districts, each with a distinct feel and atmosphere.
-Before you travel, it's a good thing to learn a bit about what's where in Paris, to learn about attractions and sights in each of the arrondissements, and which areas you'll want to pay the most attention to.
+Paris is made up of twenty arrondissements — administrative districts — each with a distinct feel and atmosphere.
+Before you travel, it's good to learn what's where in Paris, to learn about attractions and sights in each of the arrondissements, and which areas you'll want to pay the most attention to.
 We've got just the guide for you!

 There are something like 1,500 hotels in Paris — luxury & low end; in all neighborhoods; expensive, moderate, and good values.
 It really is a confusing choice.
 We know that, and we know you don't want to stress over a hotel when you're planning your special trips to Paris.